Confirming membership in Local Group galaxies with the Dark Energy Spectroscopic Instrument Data Release 1: Introduction

+So far radial velocities and metallicities from DESI~DR1 \citep{DESIstellarcat,Cooper23} have been used to study the properties of five stellar structures in the Milky Way halo \citep{DESIstellarstruc}; to derive the metallicity gradient, the velocity and its dispersion of Draco dwarf galaxy \citep{DESIdraco}; and to investigate the astrophysical J and D factors in Sextans, Draco, and Ursa Minor using stars within $2.5$ half-light radii \cite[in addition to private DESI data,][]{DESIdkm}.

 In this paper, we use radial velocities and metallicities from the full dataset of DESI DR1 to confirm or rejects DGs candidate members from \citet{Battaglia22}, and \citet{Pace22}.
-Section~\ref{sec:data} describes the data used in this work; Section~\ref{sec:crit} reports the selection criteria adopted to confirm membership of DESI targets; Section~\ref{sec:gal} describes the galaxies with at least one star observed by DESI DR1; Section~\ref{sec:gradients} discusses the chemo-dynamical properties of Sextans; Section~\ref{sec:ump} focuses on the most metal-poor star candidates related to the systems discussed in this paper; lastly, Section~\ref{sec:conclusions} summarises our work.
+Section~\ref{sec:data} describes the data used in this work; Section~\ref{sec:crit} reports the selection criteria adopted to confirm membership of DESI targets; Section~\ref{sec:gal} describes the galaxies with at least one star observed by DESI DR1.
+Section~\ref{sec:gradients} focuses on the Sextans dwarf galaxy, as it is the second-most galaxy with the highest number of members observed by DESI DR1, and for which we are identifying new members in its extreme outskirts (up to $\sim$10~half-light radii).
+The chemo-dynamical properties of Sextans using DESI DR1 data are discussed, also with respect the literature, and compared to novel galactic chemical evolution models and cosmological hydrodynamical zoom-in simulations.
+Section~\ref{sec:ump} focuses on the most metal-poor star candidates related to the systems discussed in this paper; lastly, Section~\ref{sec:conclusions} summarises our work.